CudaText-addons/cuda_sort/readme/readme.txt

 Plugin for CudaText.
-Gives commands + dialog to sort lines.
+Gives commands + dialog (with sorting options) to sort lines.

 Gives also other commands:
 - Reverse lines
 - Shuffle lines